-The monitoring data does not trigger any of the indicators noted in the Nutrient Management Plan from impacts of the Wastewater Facility.
+The following are more significant documented impacts to the surface waters of the eel river throughout the years.
 A private substantial wetland clearing in 2006 increased the total phosphorus in the eel river.
-Fortunately the water quality in the river recovered shortly thereafter but the wetland habitat was not replaced.
+Fortunately, the water quality in the river recovered shortly thereafter but the wetland habitat was not replaced.
 In 2013-2014, at the Eel River Watershed Property, the Town worked closely with the farmer who was prepared to install a pipe directly into the river for irrigation as well as cut the buffer area.
 The Town was able to remove the pipe from the plan and instead proposed a small groundwater well away from the river as well as maintained the 200ft riverfront buffer.
 In 2016, the tributary to the Eel River, downstream from Forges and upstream from Howland Pond, was substantially cleared on the edges and the stream dredged.
 The Conservation Agent was notified.